uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 When a value is of the type `any`, you can access its properties, call it, or assign it freely, and basically do *any*thing (get it?) that's syntactically correct.
 Also note that any property that you access will in turn have the type `any`.

-Let's say you have a `task` variable of type `any` - then these are all legal:
+Let's say you have a `task` variable of type `any`—then these are all legal:

 ```ts
 let task: any;